CyrusNajmabadi/lang-design/CollectionLiterals.md

 The *natural type* of `x` is `List<T>` where `T` is the `best-common-type` of `i` and the *iteration type* of `objects`.
 Respectively, that would be the *best common type* between `string` and `object`, which would be `object`.
 As such, the type of `x` would be `List<object>`.

-Because the *best common type* requires at least one type to be considered, there is no *natural type* for a `collection-literal-expression` without any elements:
+Because the *best common type* requires at least one type to be considered, there is no *natural type* for a `collection_literal_expression` without any elements:

 ```c#
 var x = []; // This is an error
 ```

-Because a `collection-literal-expression` can have the natural type of some `List<T>` instantiation, it is then implicitly convertible to any type to which `List<T>` is convertible.
+Because a `collection_literal_expression` can have the natural type of some `List<T>` instantiation, it is then implicitly convertible to any type to which `List<T>` is convertible.
 For example:

 ```c#
 IEnumerable<int> x = [0, 1, 3];